btj/ogp-notes/lecture2part1.md

 Once Eclipse is installed, start it by double-clicking the Eclipse program.
 First, if you see the _Welcome to the Eclipse IDE for Java Developers_ screen, uncheck the _Always show Welcome at start up_ box in the bottom right corner of the screen, and then click the _Workbench_ button in the top right corner of the screen.

-In Eclipse, to create a program you must first create a project.
+In Eclipse, to create a program, you must first create a project.
 To do so, in the File menu, choose New -> Java Project.
 Enter `interval` as the project name and click _Finish_.
 In the _Create module-info.java_ dialog box, choose _Don't Create_.
 The project will now appear in your _Package Explorer_ view.
 If you do not see the Package Explorer view, in the Window menu, choose Show View -> Package Explorer.

 In the Package Explorer, if the node for project `interval` is collapsed, expand it by clicking the node.
 You will see that the project has an `src` folder.
 This is where you will store all of the program's source code files.
 (In Java, names of source code files end with `.java`.)
 Any `.java` file outside the `src` folder will be ignored by Eclipse.